HighlandSolutions/development-standards/standards/practices/addingReadMe.md

-# Title
-### Proposal to add a README
+# Proposal to add a README

 ## Summary
-We add a README file to our codebase when we start a project
+We add a README file to our codebase when we start a project.

 ## Reasoning
 1. It helps people understand what the code does.